 As your baby grows, there will be countless moments of development that can bring you a lot of pleasure and pride; learning to walk, getting out of her crib, her kisses and cuddles, her first word and every new word thereafter; her expressions, mimicry, her laughter and her first attempt to dance to the music on the radio; her attempts to control and manipulate you, and learning to use her charm to get her own way.

 Such developments you can allow to merge into the noisy background of life’s trivia, and miss the joy they can bring you.
 In so doing you are increasing the chances of an unhappy baby, and an unhappy you.
 Or, you can make each moment you spend with your baby one for you to enjoy to the full, shutting out life’s trivia for those times you are sharing with your offspring.
 In so doing you would increase the chances of a happy baby and a happy you.

 You make the choices; you take the actions.
 For your own sake and the baby’s, spend as much time with your baby as you can, and set out to enjoy it to the full.
 Shut out the trivia that are trying to spoil your unique relationship, and your life will be considerably better for it.

-It is not always possible, but try to organise the trivia around your time with baby.
-The more you give her precedence, and willingly, the more happy you will both be.
+It is not always possible, but try to organize the trivia around your time with baby.
+The more you give her precedence, and willingly, the happier you will both be.
 Enjoy every single moment of watching her development.
 It is something that cannot be repeated.